ATLauncher/ATLauncher/README.md

 ./gradlew checkLicenses
 ```

-This is run during the CI process, and will fail if the license is missing or not up to date, so make sure that you add
+This is run during the CI process and will fail if the license is missing or not up to date, so make sure that you add
 this to all new files you create.

 ## Create Custom Themes

 ATLauncher supports custom themes.
-The process is fairly straight forward, but may require a lot of trial and error.
+The process is fairly straight forward but may require a lot of trial and error.

 First you must create a `MyThemeName.java` in the `src/main/java/com/atlauncher/themes/` directory.
 Your theme should
 extend one of the base ATLauncher themes depending on what you need: